lidofinance/lido-dao/CONTRIBUTING.md

 Follow the naming convention `*.test.ts` for unit test files, such as `myContract.test.ts`.
 This convention aids in the easy identification and organization of tests.

-##### Coverage
+> [!NOTE]

-The project utilizes the `hardhat-coverage` plugin to generate coverage reports.
-Note that Foundry tests are not included in the coverage.
+> The project utilizes the `hardhat-coverage` plugin to generate coverage reports.
+Foundry-based tests are not included
+> in the coverage.

 #### Integration Tests